mrOranger/BBS/bbs-customers/README.md

 State, Name of the city, Name of the Street, Street number and Postal Code.

-Each __Customer__ is identified by a Tax Code, has an unique email address, that must be verified before starting to use their account in the system, and of course name, surname and birth date.
+Each __Customer__ is identified by a Tax Code, has a unique email address, that must be verified before starting to use their account in the system, and of course name, surname and birthdate.
 Each customer must be at least eighteen years old, and needs a password to use their account.